 With classical studies as the foundation of its education and research, the department emphasizes the discipline while developing reading comprehension, thinking, and expression skills.
 As a department that plays a central role in the study of Japanese culture, we aim to cultivate perspectives that question the essence of people, society, and culture, while at the same time reexamining Japanese culture in the context of globalization and acquiring the academic cultivation and insight that will enable us to communicate this to the world.
 We respect the characteristics of each student, and in order to achieve this, we continue to have small sized classes to enforce students to be self-directed.

-The Department of Japanese Literature, which celebrates its 65th anniversary in 2024, will continue its tradition of producing many researchers and educators, and will strive to nurture human resources who will be responsible for the next generation of research and education, combining expertise and interdisciplinarity.
+The Department of Japanese Literature will continue its tradition of producing many researchers and educators, and will strive to nurture human resources who will be responsible for the next generation of research and education, combining expertise and interdisciplinarity.

 Students will find research themes while linking the three fields of Japanese literature, Japanese linguistics, and Chinese literature, and cultivate the ability to solve problems based on new ideas through examining materials, individual analysis, and the pursuit of logic.